Intelix8996/cdm-project/docs/platform-description.md

 ## Code Overview

-So, our demonstration firmware consists of bootloader, some libraties, sample program that prints "Hello world!" and our main application - Battleship game.
+So, our demonstration firmware consists of bootloader, some libraries, sample program that prints "Hello world!" and our main application - Battleship game.

 Image *(battleship.img)* memory map looks like this: